Spherical harmonics method for computing the image stress due to a spherical void: Introduction

 \section{Introduction}

 Fracture of ductile materials is mainly controlled by the nucleation, growth and coalescence of the voids in the material (\citeauthor{TVERGAARD1989void_growth_coalesce}, \citeyear{TVERGAARD1989void_growth_coalesce}).
-In continuum models, the growth of micro-voids (\SI{>10}{\micro\meter}) can be modeled by the plastic deformation of the material around a hollow sphere (\citeauthor{Benzerga2016ductile_failure}, \citeyear{Benzerga2016ductile_failure}).
-For very small voids (\SI{<100}{nm}), such as during the initial state of void growth, the kinetics is controlled by dislocation loop emitting from the void (i.e. material being punched out from the void) (\citeauthor{LUBARDA2004dislocation_emission}, \citeyear{LUBARDA2004dislocation_emission}).
-The dislocation loop emission mechanism has been studied by atomistic simulations (\citeauthor{TRAIVIRATANA2008void_growth_atomistic}, \citeyear{TRAIVIRATANA2008void_growth_atomistic}; \citeauthor{POTIRNICHE2006void_growth_coalesce_MD}, \citeyear{POTIRNICHE2006void_growth_coalesce_MD}a, \citeyear{POTIRNICHE2006lattice_orientation}b).
+In continuum models, the growth of micro-voids (\SI{>10}{\micro\meter}) can be described by the plastic flow of the material around a spherical hole (\citeauthor{Benzerga2016ductile_failure}, \citeyear{Benzerga2016ductile_failure}).
+For very small voids (\SI{<100}{nm}), such as during the initial state of void growth, the kinetics is controlled by dislocation loop emitting from the void (i.e. material being punched out from the void) (\citeauthor{LUBARDA2004dislocation_emission}, \citeyear{LUBARDA2004dislocation_emission}). {This} dislocation loop emission mechanism has been studied by atomistic simulations (\citeauthor{TRAIVIRATANA2008void_growth_atomistic}, \citeyear{TRAIVIRATANA2008void_growth_atomistic}; \citeauthor{POTIRNICHE2006void_growth_coalesce_MD}, \citeyear{POTIRNICHE2006void_growth_coalesce_MD}a, \citeyear{POTIRNICHE2006lattice_orientation}b).
 However, for the intermediate-size voids (\SI{\sim1}{\micro\meter}), the growth kinetics is too large for atomistic models and too small to be adequately described by continuum models.
-The growth kinetics of micron-sized voids is influenced by not only the dislocations emitting from the void surface, but also the nearby dislocations interacting with the void surface (\citeauthor{CHANG2015size_effect_3ddd}, \citeyear{CHANG2015size_effect_3ddd}), which usually happens in the length scale of \SIrange{10}{100}{\micro\meter}, greatly exceeding the length scale of atomistic simulations.
-At this scale, dislocation dynamics (DD) simulation becomes a suitable tool to study the growth kinetics of voids.
+The growth kinetics of micron-sized voids is influenced by not only the dislocations emitting from the void surface, but also the nearby dislocations interacting with the void surface (\citeauthor{CHANG2015size_effect_3ddd}, \citeyear{CHANG2015size_effect_3ddd}), which usually happens in the length scale of {\SIrange{1}{10}{\micro\meter}}, greatly exceeding the length scale of atomistic simulations.
+At this {intermediate length-scale}, dislocation dynamics (DD) simulation becomes a suitable tool to study the growth kinetics of voids.